 - Love is the Spirit of This Church – A progressive re-imagining of an old-time gospel tune, calling for love to be embodied through action

-- Give Me a Laundry List (and I’ll set it to music) – A classical cum barbershop setting of the composer Rossini’s famous boast, complete with a “Laundry List Canon.”
+- Give Me a Laundry List (and I’ll set it to music) – A classical setting of the composer Rossini’s famous boast (with a little barbershop thrown in!), complete with a “Laundry List Canon.”
 It’s contains some faux-Italian that was inspired by The Swedish Chef muppet